-House Party: An evening of educational facts about VAWA, cups showing alcohol facts and responsible drinking habits, simulated drugs being dropped into cups, education on the Good

-Samaritan Law, and discussions on how to stay safe while drinking gives an innovative way to pass resources to students.
+House Party: An evening of educational facts about the Violence Against Women Act (VAWA), cups showing alcohol facts and responsible drinking habits, simulated drugs being dropped into cups, education on the Good Samaritan Law, and discussions on how to stay safe while drinking gives an innovative way to pass resources to students.

-If I Were a Thief: Members of the CSM Safety and Security Department will be handing out "If I were a Thief' cards in campus study areas across campus.
-Theft is the number one reported crime on campus and the "If I were a Thief' cards identify ways students can reduce the risk of becoming a victim of theft.
+If I Were a Thief: Members of the CSM Safety and Security Department hand out "If I were a Thief" cards in campus study areas across campus.
+Theft is the number one reported crime on campus and the "If I were a Thief" cards identify ways students can reduce the risk of becoming a victim of theft.